nehahgs/Git_Commands/README.md

 git stash apply (apply the changes, after new git pull)

 git stash drop  (discarding the changes, after new git pull)

+## Git Branching
+git branch branchName    (creates a new branch)

+git checkout branchName  (moves index to new branch)

+git merge branchName     (its merges a branch to master branch, IMP. please make sure, you checkout to master branch before merging.)